How to work With Plot Styles

 You can edit stb & ctb files using the same methods

--the primary difference between stb and ctb plot style table files
+-the primary difference between stb and ctb plot style table files is how objects are mapped to plot styles.

-You can Use object color for the plot style color so objects will plot using the same color in plots as they appear on your screen.
+-the remainder of this section briefly describes the various editing options in the plot style table editor.
+You can Use object color for the plot style color so objects will plot using the same color in plots as they appear on your screen.

 -or you can assign a specific plot style color to override the object’s color at plot time.